 Jim has held senior management positions at several leading-edge professional services firms, including KPMG (now Bearing Point), Computer Sciences Corporation, Unisys Corporation’s Information Services Group, and The Concours Group (now nGenera).

-The Future of Work…unlimited is a research and advisory services firm that creates visions of the future and helps clients achieve them.
-Occupiers Journal Ltd. is a global peer and knowledge-exchange network providing proprietary research and advice to end-user real estate and facilities management executives.
+The Future of Work…unlimited was a research and advisory services firm that created visions of the future and helped clients achieve them.
+Occupiers Journal Ltd. was a global peer and knowledge-exchange network providing proprietary research and advice to end-user real estate and facilities management executives.
 The FutureWork Forum is a global think tank of more than 20 independent consultants devoted to reviewing, researching, reporting and responding to issues around the future of work.
 The Great Work Cultures movement is a “Big Tent” bringing together a wide variety of organizations and individual champions who share a commitment to move our dominant management paradigm beyond Command and Control towards Respect and Empower.

 Jim was a co-author and the lead editor for Cut It Out!
 Save for Today, Build for Tomorrow, published by the IFMA Foundation in 2009.
 He also wrote the chapter on change management for Work on the Move: Driving Strategy and Change in Workplaces, also from the IFMA Foundation (October 2011).